Michorlab/NSCLC_OsimDacoOptimization/README.md

 2. Open analysis_multiple.r to set doses, frequency of doses, sample size, (in lines 37-60) and execute.
 3. Save drug concentrations of two compartments and individual PK parameters.

 Speed of simulations depends on sample size and frequency of observations per simulated patient.
 I simulated 1000 patients up to 8 weeks or 1 year under many different drug-combo schedules.
-For the results, see [below](#drug-concentrations).
+For the results, see [Drug concentrations](#drug-concentrations) below.

 #### *In silico* clinical trials